 That in all other generations, we had no choice but to forgive our oppressors, yet we are now the ones who must seek forgiveness.
-How do we do the work of forgiving ourselves the ways in which we have mistreated Palestinians, and what actions on our part might be necessary before we are?
+Can we be forgiven for the ways in which we have mistreated Palestinians, and what actions on our part might be necessary before we are?